ALEX11BR/emscripten-functions/emscripten-functions-sys/README.md

 The bindings are based on the emscripten headers from a compiled emscripten release, like the ones at [https://storage.googleapis.com/webassembly/](https://storage.googleapis.com/webassembly/)emscripten-releases-builds/, that are downloaded by [emsdk](https://github.com/emscripten-core/emsdk).

-The `emscripten` folder contains the headers taken from the emscripten release (currently at version 3.1.46).
+The `emscripten` folder contains the headers taken from the emscripten release (currently at version 3.1.63).

 The `build_bindings.rs` file that can be run with e.g. [rust-script](https://rust-script.org/) creates declarations for the emscripten functions using bindgen.

+The `build_bindings.rs` script does the same thing, and requires the bindgen CLI, obtainable e.g. using `cargo install bindgen-cli`.

 The `update_emscripten.sh` script updates the headers in the `emscripten` folder to the latest version from the official docker image.
 Set the `DOCKER` variable when running this script to specify a path to your docker.